-Currently WTO Agreement the on Government Procurement (GPA) requires national governments to purchase goods and services based only on price and performance criteria.
-NLC is concerned that many local small business government programs, preferences, environmental preferences, or women-owned & minority business preferences, may ultimately be considered violations of GPA or other trade agreements.
+Currently the WTO Agreement on Government Procurement (GPA) requires national governments to purchase goods and services based only on price and performance criteria.
+NLC is concerned that many local government programs, small business preferences, environmental preferences, or women-owned & minority business preferences, may ultimately be considered violations of GPA or other trade agreements.